JacksWebBrand/microservice-testing/README.md

 # microservice-testing

-Experimenting with microservice workflow strategies
+Experimenting with microservice workflow strategies.
+Building a basic microservices app from scratch including the event bus.